IAmJonoBo/Prometheus/docs/architecture.md

 ## Plugin architecture & isolation

-- Plugins declare subscribed events, emitted events, required permissions, and SLA expectations in a manifest consumed at startup.
+- Plugins declare subscribed events, emitted events, required permissions, and SLA expectations in a manifest consumed at startup (manifest schema is on the roadmap and not yet implemented in code).
 - Isolation strategies range from separate processes with gRPC contracts to WASI sandboxes for untrusted extensions; the core enforces timeouts and circuit breakers.